Pathways in Technology Early College High School (P-TECH) Founding Principal

 Strategic Use of Data and Monitoring was the third contributor to P-TECH’s Year 1 success.
 It is incredibly important to share data with all stakeholders, especially parents and students to help change habits that might be counter-productive to success.
 Our measures of success also must incorporate overall goals that are unique to P-TECH, specifically that our six-year program graduates will attain both a high school diploma and an associate in applied science degree en route to being first in line for entry-level positions at IBM.
 This encouragement helped motivate our students, 97 percent of whom were successfully promoted from ninth to 10th grade.

 Additionally, it is extremely important to help demystify high stakes testing and teach students more relevant definitions of “failure.”
 Failure at P-TECH means quitting or dropping out.
 Students may require multiple attempts to reach proficiency or college readiness targets, and it is important to instill resiliency to help them persist.
 Therefore, we monitor students’ progress toward graduation requirements and college readiness indicators.
 This monitoring includes mock exams, case conferencing and testing.

-This summer, 15 of our ninth grade students earned a grade of “C” or better in their college-level Logic and Problem Solving course at City Tech – in most cases performing better than college students in the same course.
+This summer, 15 of our ninth grade students earned a grade of “C” or better in their college-level Logic and Problem Solving course at City Tech.
 And this fall, 48 P-TECH students are enrolled in college classes.
 These inspiring achievements give credence to the idea that structuring supports for younger students – and giving them access to more rigorous college courses – need to be accelerated, and that good teaching, compassion and understanding, and hard work can help P-TECH students achieve with the best.